bzaaiman/blog/README.md

-We last stopped before Section 7 of the Rails Guide.
-Next up: Refactoring
+We last stopped before Section 9.1 Basic Authentication of the Rails Guide.
+Next up: Authentication